Comenity Bank might not be a name you hear much, but this major credit card issuer is behind many store credit cards on the market today.

 That’s because you’ll earn 5 percent cash back on most BJ’s purchases, in-store and online.
 You’ll also earn 2 percent back dining out and at non-BJ’s gas stations, plus 1 percent back everywhere else Mastercard is accepted.
 To sweeten the deal, cardholders also get 10 cents off every gallon of gas they charge at BJ’s Gas locations.

 As with the Ikea-branded card, you aren’t limited to earning rewards only at BJ’s locations, which makes this card more valuable than many other retail-branded cards.

 How to apply for a Comenity Bank card

 The easiest way to apply for a credit card from Comenity Bank is to do so online.
 Search the card name, and find a link to the retailer site or Comenity’s website.
 From there, click “Apply Now” and provide the required information.

-You can also apply for the majority of these cards in-store.
-The cashier may ask you if you’d like to sign up for the card when you’re checking out, or you can simply request to fill out the application.
+You can also apply for most of these cards in-store.
+The cashier may ask if you’d like to sign up for the card when you’re checking out, or you can simply request to fill out the application.

 A store credit card can be a way to build your credit.
 You’re more likely to qualify for a store card because you generally don’t need as high of a credit score as you’d need to qualify for a traditional rewards card.
 And if you then use the card and pay off your balance in full each month, you’ll slowly build a solid credit history — just don’t make your payments late or run up charges that you can’t pay off in full.

 Before you apply for a Comenity Bank credit card, though, be sure it’s a good option for you.
 Store credit cards charge some of the highest interest rates, and credit limits are typically on the lower side.

 At the end of the day, such cards may only be a good choice for brand enthusiasts.
 Those interested in rewards might be better off with a general rewards credit card.
 Even if your credit isn’t in the best shape, you still may find other options.